-- 5. Determine whether or not to autoconnect (initiate connection on power up or through NIC reset) the TN5250 device/queue. - NOTE: It is not necessary to set up the devd or queue name on the AS/400 manually or in advance.
-The configuration and reset of the NIC adapter automatically sets up the devd or queue name.
+5. Determine whether or not to autoconnect (initiate connection on power up or through PrintNet reset) the TN5250 device/ queue.

+NOTE: It is not necessary to set up the devd or queue name on the AS/400 manually or in advance.
+The configuration and reset of the PrintNet automatically sets up the devd or queue name.

-Setting Up A TN5250 Connection/Device Via A Telnet Session
+Setting Up a TN5250 Connection/Device via a Telnet Session